-Agile development is a way of managing development teams and projects.
+What is agile software development?
+The agile development lifecycle is a way of managing development teams and projects.
 It has moved away from a prescriptive approach where a developer spends weeks creating comprehensive documentation including a requirements backlog so long, it could be confused with a Harry Potter book.
-Agile stresses leaner, incremental work cadences.
-These are known as sprints.
+Agile stresses a lean project management model, with incremental work cadences.
+The lean software development model is comprised of sprints.
 They operate by abbreviating the entire app development lifecycle into smaller cycles and tasks.

 Each sprint should have a defined period of time (usually 2-3 weeks).
 After that time, the direction and progress of the application is assessed.
 This gives the project stakeholders an opportunity to evaluate its trajectory and decide whether any new features or modifications are required.
 So your first sprint might be to develop a simple application with a payment wizard.
 The next sprint could be to add a chat interface to your application.